meyer30/FlashCards-ConsoleApp/README.md

 # FlashCards-ConsoleApp
-This was a console app i built for studying.
+This was a C# console app i built for memorizing.

 To use the application.
 Open it w/ Visual Studio and hit start.